 In 2016, Mark started independent consulting for businesses, advising them on their social media strategies, online marketing, and website SEO.
 As of mid-2019, Mark is on retainer to a dozen companies.

 In 2017, Mark decided to realise a dream of his and started self-publishing his own spy fiction novels on eBook platforms such as Amazon Kindle, Apple Books, Kobo, Nook, Tolino, and many others.
-With ten books now published, he has received rave reviews for his Department 89 series and Scorpion series.
+With thirteen books now published, he has received rave reviews for his Department 89 series and Scorpion series.
 Customers have compared him in reviews to Clive Cussler, Dan Brown, and Mark Dawson.